jonabarg/03-Juicy-Match-3/README.md

 	Pieces fade in when spawning,
 	Simple background for Main game and Win screen,
 	Two additional levels,
-	Added more pieces and increased number of pieces in play,
+	Added more pieces and increased number of pieces in play

 ## References